interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ### Model of Operation

-We assume that the sender knows the receiver's SPSP endpoint (see [Appendix A: (Optional) Webfinger Discovery](#appendix-a-deprecated-webfinger-discovery)).
+We assume that the sender knows the receiver's SPSP endpoint (see [Appendix B: Payment Pointer](#appendix-a-payment-pointer)).

 1. The sender's SPSP Client queries the receiver's SPSP Endpoint.
 2. The SPSP Endpoint responds with the receiver info, including the receiver's ILP address and the shared secret to be used in PSK2.
 It MAY respond with a balance associated with this SPSP receiver, i.e. in the case of an invoice.